Echigo-Tsumari Art Field 2026

 Summary

-*If Tuesday or Wednesday is a national holiday, the following business day will be closed (Closed on May 7 and September 24)
+*If Tuesday or Wednesday is a national holiday, the facility will be closed on the following business day (closed on May 7 and September 24).

 Venue